Reading, Pennsylvania: Public transportation

 Public transit in Reading and its surrounding communities has been provided since 1973 by the Berks Area Regional Transportation Authority (BARTA).
 BARTA operates a fleet of 50 buses (all hybrid electric buses) serving 20 routes, mostly originating at the BARTA Transportation Center in Downtown Reading.
 BARTA also provides paratransit service in addition to fixed route service.
 The former Reading Railroad Franklin Street Station was refurbished and reopened to bus service on September 9, 2013, with buses running the express route back and forth to Lebanon Transit.
 The route to Lebanon was discontinued after a short period, resulting in the refurbished station sitting vacant.

 Klein Transportation provides bus service to Reading from a stop in downtown Reading and a stop at the Boscov's at the former Fairgrounds Square Mall to Douglassville, Kutztown, Wescosville, Hellertown, and Midtown Manhattan in New York City.
 Transport Azumah provides bus service from the InterCity Bus Terminal to New York City.
-Amtrak Thruway bus service operated by Krapf Coaches runs from the BARTA Transportation Center in Reading to 30th Street Station in Philadelphia, with an intermediate stop in Pottstown.
+Amtrak Thruway bus service operated by Krapf Coaches ran from the BARTA Transportation Center in Reading to 30th Street Station in Philadelphia, with an intermediate stop in Pottstown, until it was discontinued on March 18, 2025.

 Reading and the surrounding area is serviced by the Reading Regional Airport, a general aviation airfield.
 The three-letter airport code for Reading is RDG.
 Scheduled commercial airline service to Reading ended in 2004, when the last airline, USAir stopped flying into Reading.

 Freight rail service in Reading is provided by the Norfolk Southern Railway, the Reading Blue Mountain and Northern Railroad, and the East Penn Railroad.
 Norfolk Southern Railway serves Reading along the Harrisburg Line, which runs east to Philadelphia and west to Harrisburg, and the Reading Line, which runs northeast to Allentown.
 Norfolk Southern Railway operates the Reading Yard in Reading.
 The Reading Blue Mountain and Northern Railroad operates the Reading Division line from an interchange with the Norfolk Southern Railway in Reading north to Port Clinton and Packerton.
 The East Penn Railroad operates the Lancaster Northern line from Sinking Spring southwest to Ephrata, using trackage rights along Norfolk Southern Railway east from Sinking Spring to an interchange with the Norfolk Southern Railway in Reading.